 In your quest to turn your customers into your biggest brand advocates, ask if they would recommend you to a friend or colleague.
 Include happy customers in a referral campaign so you can use their testimonials as social proof.
 You can help unhappy customers by alerting the customer service team and using their responses to ensure their experience isn’t repeated.

-tools like chatbots are great at asking these questions and also improve customer engagement and contentment.
+Customer service AI tools like chatbots are great at asking these questions and also improve customer engagement and contentment.
 For customers at the end of the funnel, a survey requesting feedback is important because it proves you care about their opinions and satisfaction.
 That alone may be enough to earn their loyalty and custom in the future.

 Best Practices for Surveys

 Follow the rules below to ensure you get the maximum number of people to respond.

 1. Keep it short and simple.
 Don’t interrogate your prospects.
 Always remember they’re doing you a favor by answering your survey, so don’t make it hard for them.